awsdocs/aws-cpp-developer-guide/doc_source/examples-s3-access-permissions.rst

 .. literalinclude:: s3.cpp.get_bucket_acl.code.txt
    :dedent: 4

-The returned result includes the ``Owner`` and ``Grants`` fields of the ACL.
+The returned result includes the ACL's ``Owner`` and ``Grants`` fields.
-The ACL can be modified by creating a new ACL or changing the grants or permissions of the current ACL.
+The ACL can be modified by creating a new ACL or changing the fields of the current ACL.
 The updated ACL is passed to the :functionname:`PutBucketAcl` method.

-The following code adds a new grant to the current ACL.
-The grantee is assigned READ permission for the bucket.
+The following code uses the current ACL retrieved by :functionname:`GetBucketAcl` and adds a new grant to it.
+The grantee is granted READ permission for the bucket.
+The modified ACL is then passed to :functionname:`PutBucketAcl`.
+For further details, see :sdk-examples-cpp:`the example source file <s3/get_put_bucket_acl.cpp>`.

 .. literalinclude:: s3.cpp.put_bucket_acl.code.txt
    :dedent: 4

-See the :sdk-examples-cpp:`complete example <s3/get_put_bucket_acl.cpp>`.